Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsection{Evaluation Protocol}

 Following the evaluation protocols in COCO \cite{6}, we use the Average Precision (AP) to evaluate the performance of detectors.
-Concretely, as the paramount metric, the overall $AP$ is obtained by averaging the AP over 10 IoU thresholds between 0.5 and 0.95 (with an interval of 0.05). $AP_{50}$ and $AP_{75}$ are computed at the single IoU thresholds of 0.5 and 0.75, respectively.
-Moreover, we report the AP of \textit{Tiny} category, \textit{i.e.}, $AP_T$ , to highlight our concern for tiny objects, and the AP of four area subsets also are demonstrated, namely, $AP_{eT}$, $AP_{rT}$, $AP_{gT}$ and $AP_S$.
+Concretely, as the paramount metric, the overall $AP$ is obtained by averaging the AP over 10 IoU thresholds between 0.5 and 0.95 (with an interval of 0.05) on \textit{Small} objects. $AP_{50}$ and $AP_{75}$ are computed at the single IoU thresholds of 0.5 and 0.75, respectively.
+Moreover, to highlight our concern for size-limited objects, the AP of four area subsets also are demonstrated, namely, $AP_{eS}$, $AP_{rS}$, $AP_{gS}$ and $AP_N$.